who we are

 PhD in Biological Sciences

-Now: Natural Resource Specialist, Natural Resources Conservation Service.
-Jackie is a Presidential Management Fellowship recipient, and was co-advised with Dr. Tom Whitham in the Cottonwood Ecology Group.
+Now: Jackie is a Presidential Management Fellowship recipient, with experience working for the USDA and the NRCS to implement restoration and resource management programs.
+She was co-advised with Dr. Tom Whitham in the Cottonwood Ecology Group.
 She worked on testing how leaf spectroscopy methods can efficiently detect genetic and environmental variation in plant leaf traits, and their ecological consequences.

 MS Environmental Sciences and Policy

-Now: Assistant Environmental Coordinator, US Forest Service.
+Now: Environmental Land Use Planner for Sonoran Land Resources.
 Yazhmin completed her MS as a Fellow with the RISE Program, working on eDNA as a tool to characterize pond biodiversity.
 Previously, Yazhmin graduated as the Distinguished Senior for the College of the Environment, Forestry, and Natural Sciences at NAU.
 She was Co-Chair of the NAU Green Fund Committee and an active member of The Wildlife Society’s NAU chapter.

 Iris Garthwaite